liningtonlab/mvpaShiny_documentation/publication/R_script.md

 nav_order: 1
 ---

-# The mvpa R workflow: HOMO-IR case study
+# The mvpa R workflow: HOMA-IR case study

 The herein shown code snippets shall highlight how the mvpa R package can be used and follows the narrative of the corresponding publication.